Books

 In its sixth edition, this publication has undergone a major rewrite.
 Every chapter has been reviewed and revised, with fresh choices made for cases and extracts to ensure that the book reflects the contemporary approach of the High Court and recent Australian and international scholarship.

-Critical Debates on Counter-Terrorist Judicial Review (Cambridge University Press, 2014)
+Critical Debates on Counter-Terrorist Judicial Review book cover

 Fergal Davis and Fiona de Londras (eds)